JetBrains/teamcity-documentation/topics/configuring-vcs-triggers.md

 >Watch our **video guide** on the [difference between the checkout and trigger rules](https://www.youtube.com/watch?v=nhYOo7Rk4DM).

 To limit the changes that trigger the build, use the VCS trigger rules.
-You can add these rules manually in the text area (one per line), or use the __Add new rule__ option to generate them.
+You can add these rules manually in the text area (one per line), or use the __Add new rule__ button to generate them (if necessary, scroll down to reveal the button).

 <img src="addRule.png" width="450" alt="Adding trigger rule"/>